sarmadnabbasi/Autonomous-3D-positional-control-of-a-magnetic-microrobot-using-reinforcement-learning/Readme.md

 requirement.txt file is included.

 ### 4. Simulation Env Unity
-There is a .zip file in data section that includes Unity3D code for Simulation Environment
+There is a .zip file in data section that includes Unity3D code for Simulation Environment.
+It is ~500 MB file so please download seperately if it is not getting zipped with the rest of the repository.

 Unity version : 2020.3.35f1